The French Connection

 The army followed the King’s Highway, which followed much of Route 1.
 It stretched from Boston to Charleston, South Carolina.
 The cavalry and supply trains camped near Dumfries on their way to Yorktown.
 On September 25, most of the French and Continentals camped at Williamsburg.
 After over a two week siege, Cornwallis surrendered to Washington on October 18.
 Though a peace treaty would not be signed for two more years, the war was over.
 By December, King George III and Parliament recognized the Thirteen Colonies “to be free Sovereign and independent States.”
 The French army sailed from Newport to the Caribbean that same Christmas Day.

-On the march North, Rochambeau's forces used the King's Highway and the Potomac Path.
+On the march north, Rochambeau's forces used the King's Highway and the Potomac Path.
 Part of the Potomac Path is preserved in the Crossing Trail at Prince William Forest Park (shown right).
-The Washington-Rochambeau Revolutionary Route, currently under development by the National Park Service as a National Historic Trail, will follow the path the two armies followed to and from Yorktown.
+The Washington-Rochambeau Revolutionary Route National Historic Trail, follows the route the two armies followed to and from Yorktown.
+Prince William Forest Park is part of the national trail, and the portion of the route that is part of the Crossing Trail is the longest preserved stretch of Washington and Rochambeau's original route.